abemscac/pies-doc/docs/react/optimization-functions.md

 }
 ```

-#### Preventing Variables From Being Redefined During Re-Render
+#### Making Vairables Point to the Same Memory Addresses Across Different Renders

 Sometimes we may want to use a non-primitive value (e.g. a function) as a prop for a child component.
-However, because unmemoized values are redeclared during re-render, they will actually point to different objects in each render, which can cause the `memo()` on the children to lose its effectiveness.
+However, because unmemoized values are redeclared during re-render, they will actually refer to different objects in each render, which can cause the `memo()` on the children to lose its effectiveness.

 To solve this problem, we can use `useMemo()` to memoize the value so that we always get the same object between renders.
 For example: